ForgeRock/end-user-ui/README.md

 <a name="how-to-add-additional-registration-flows"></a>
 ### How to Add Additional Registration Flows

 1. Add multiple `selfservice-registration.json` files, following [these docs](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#uss-registration).
+(Links will be available after IDM 6.5 is released.)
 2. For each additional `selfservice-registration.json` file, clone `Registration.vue` and rename it to match the corresponding new registration file.
 For example, if you named the configuration file `selfservice-registrationsecondflow.json`, name the vue file `RegistrationSecondFlow.vue`.
 3. In the new Vue file, change the variable `apiType: 'registration'`, to match your `selfservice-` file.
 For example, if your configuration file is named `selfservice-registrationsecondflow` change the variable to `apiType: 'registrationsecondflow'`.
 4. Locate the router file `router/index.js` and add a route for the new file: